Finnish language: Modernization

 In the 19th century Johan Vilhelm Snellman and others began to stress the need to improve the status of Finnish.
 Ever since the days of Mikael Agricola, written Finnish had been used almost exclusively in religious contexts, but now Snellman's Hegelian nationalistic ideas of Finnish as a fully-fledged national language gained considerable support.
 Concerted efforts were made to improve the status of the language and to modernize it, and by the end of the century Finnish had become a language of administration, journalism, literature, and science in Finland, along with Swedish.

+The Finnish language did not have an official status in the country during the period of Swedish rule, which ended in 1809.
+After the establishment of the Grand Duchy of Finland, and against the backdrop of the Fennoman movement, the language gained official standing through the Language Rescript of 1863, an imperial decree issued in the same year as the first Diet since 1809.

 In 1853 Daniel Europaeus published the first Swedish-Finnish dictionary, and between 1866 and 1880 Elias Lönnrot compiled the first Finnish-Swedish dictionary.
 In the same period, Antero Warelius conducted ethnographic research and, among other topics, he documented the geographic distribution of the Finnish dialects.

 The most important contributions to improving the status of Finnish were made by Elias Lönnrot.
 His impact on the development of modern vocabulary in Finnish was particularly significant.
 In addition to compiling the Kalevala, he acted as an arbiter in disputes about the development of standard Finnish between the proponents of western and eastern dialects, ensuring that the western dialects preferred by Agricola retained their preeminent role, while many originally dialect words from Eastern Finland were introduced to the standard language, thus enriching it considerably.
 The first novel written in Finnish (and by a Finnish speaker) was Seven Brothers (Seitsemän veljestä), published by Aleksis Kivi in 1870.